Hampshire Hikes & Historical Sites

 Whilst every effort will be made to adhere to the outlined itinerary and advertised programme, local conditions can change due to weather or other unforeseen circumstances.
 This may mean that routes and timings need to be amended or the order of days may change, sometimes at short notice.

-We fly from London direct to Lima and transfer to our hotel.
-Dinner is note included tonight but your tour leader can point out eating options if required.
+We fly from London to Lima and transfer to our hotel.
+Dinner is not included tonight but your tour leader can point out eating options if required.

 Transfer Time = 45m